 DISCLAIMER: This Wacom Intuos review is not sponsored, but Wacom did send me this tablet to review unconditionally.
+I may earn commissions from purchases made through affiliate links in this article.
 All opinions in this review are my own.

 What is the Intuos?